Incognito/rumprun_wiki_wiki/Tutorial:-Getting-Started.md

-This tutorial explains the very basic concepts of rump kernels.
-We will go over them in the comfort of userspace.
+This tutorial explains the very basic concepts of using rump kernels.
+We will go over the concepts in the comfort of userspace.
 "Why userspace?", you ask.
 First, it is the most convenient platform to do experimentation in.
-Second, most concepts map more or less directly to embedded and cloud platforms, so it is even beneficial to get a hang of debugging and building your projects in userspace before potentially moving them to the final target platform or platforms.
+Second, most concepts map more or less directly to embedded and cloud platforms, so it is even beneficial to get a hang of debugging and building and testing your projects in userspace before potentially moving them to the final target platform or platforms.

+The following should work at least on more or less any Linux system and NetBSD systems.

 Building
 ========